![]() |

 |

-How I Got the School to Change My Son's Program & Placement Note: Debbie has a 7 year old son with autism.
-This article includes three letters: one from Debbie about her problems with the school that led to her request for a due process hearing; a quick letter from us; and a letter from Debbie after the school board agreed to grant her request that Kevin be placed in a different program and placement.
+How I Got the School to Change My Son's Program & Placement Note: In July, 1998, Debbie had a 7 year old with autism.
+This article includes a series of six letters.
+The first letter is from Debbie about problems with the school that led to her request for a due process hearing; then a quick letter from us; and a letter from Debbie after the school board agreed to grant her request that Kevin be placed in a different program and placement.
+Over the next twelve years, Debbie sent updates about Kevin's progress, his transitions, the Regents test, the National Honor Society invitation, graduation, and... college enrollment.
+Update: Be sure to read to the end of the article where you will find the updates on Kevin's success twelve years later.
 July

 knew that Kevin's progress next year would hinge on his placement in